Table of Contents:

 As economies flutter due to the global effects of COVID-19, customers are increasingly looking for discounted offers.
 A recent survey even indicates that more than 70% of online shoppers compare prices before purchasing in order to get the best deals.

-So, revisiting your MAP policy is one way to save your brand from excessive internal competition and loss of value.
+So, revisiting your Minimum Advertising Pricing Policy (MAP Policy) is one way to save your brand from excessive internal competition and loss of value.

 The protection of intellectual property has been made even more important by the pandemic.
 A recent report by WIPO even shows that the COVID-19 pandemic appears to have fueled an increase in cybercrime.
 This is also true for cybersquatting cases filed with WIPO’s Arbitration and Mediation Center, which has clocked a steady increase as compared with the same period last year.